A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

-\paragraph{Square splits.} Square splits divide a face using a horizontal and vertical segment, such that the height and width of the new faces are halved.
+\paragraph*{Square splits.} Square splits divide a face using a horizontal and vertical segment, such that the height and width of the new faces are halved.
 These type of splits have several advantages.
 They are really easy to compute.
 They ensure that each new face is only incident to at most one reflex vertex.
-They are reducing efficiently the power of the new faces, if the face was not adjacent to a reflex vertex.
-Square-splits have to disadvantages.
-First, it seems non-trivial to upper bound the number of square splits needed to ensure that every face has power at most~$\delta$.
-Secondly, faces incident to reflex vertices do not have their power reduced.
-See Figure~\ref{fig:square-split}~a).
+They are efficiently reducing the \power of the new faces, in the case that the face was not adjacent to a reflex vertex.
+When a face is adjacent to a reflex vertex, its \power is not reduced by a square split.
+This is because one of the newly formed faces will still be adjacent to the same reflex vertex.
+Square-splits also have another disadvantage: it seems non-trivial to upper bound the number of square splits needed to ensure that every face has \power at most~$\delta$.
+For an example, see Figure~\ref{fig:square-split}~a).

-\paragraph{Angular splits.} In angular splits, we shoot rays from a reflex vertex, as to reduce the power of the face.
+\paragraph*{Angular splits.} In angular splits, we shoot rays from a reflex vertex, as to reduce the \power of the face.
 One fundamental problem with angular splits is that we are not allowed to use trigonometric functions (sinus, cosinus) in the real RAM model of computation.
 But those functions are also problematic in practice, as we inherently need to use rounding.
-As a work around, we consider the rays $2^k$ as indicated in Figure~\ref{fig:square-split}~c).
+As a work around, we consider the $2^k$ rays as indicated in Figure~\ref{fig:square-split}~{c}).
 We define the \emph{granularity} of the angular splits as $\lambda = 2^{-k}$.
 Recall that $\alpha/2 \leq \sin(\alpha) \leq \alpha$ for $\alpha \in [0,\pi/4]$.
-Thus the angle $\alpha$ between any two rays is bounded by $\pi \lambda \leq \alpha \leq 4\pi \lambda$.
-We use the granularity to get an estimate of the power of a face.
-We initialize the granularity with $1/16$ and update it, as we will explain in Section~\ref{sub:IntegerProgram}.
+Thus, the angle $\alpha$ between any two rays is bounded by

+We use the granularity to get an estimate of the \power of a face.
+We initialize $k$ as $4$ and thus the granularity with $1/16$.
+Afterwards, we increment $k$ by $1$ when necessary.

 The biggest advantage of using angular splits is that we can easily upper bound how many of them we use in the worst-case.
 The reason being that angular splits are part of the arrangement from the one-shot~algorithm.